AmanKrr/vimCustomization/README.md

 #### For linux ONLY

 Download shFile named folder from this repo and run customizeVim.sh shell script in your terminal and sit back and relax.
 Please ensure **gcc** and **git** is install before running this command.
+Stay in root folder and then execute this command.

     $ bash path/to/customizeVim.sh